Authorities are investigating small jet crash in Georgia. 'It's a recovery effort,' not a rescue, sheriff says - Local News 8

 The National Transportation Safety Board is investigating the crash of a small jet in Georgia, according to a tweet from NTSB Newsroom.

-“It’s not a rescue effort, it’s a recovery effort,” Gordon County Sheriff Mitch Ralston said during a news briefing Saturday afternoon.
+“It’s not a rescue effort, it’s a recovery effort,” Gordon County Sheriff Mitch Ralston said at a news briefing Saturday afternoon.

-Ralston did not say how many people were on board and if there were fatalities.
+Ralston did not say how many people were on board and whether there were fatalities.

 A Cessna 501 departed from Atlanta Regional Airport-Falcon Field in Peachtree City shortly before 10 a.m.
 Saturday, FAA spokeswoman Kathleen Bergen told CNN.